-- Collectibles such as artwork, antiques, or coin collections
+- Collectibles like artwork, antiques, and coins

-- Real estate
+- Real estate properties

 - Checking and savings accounts

 - Investments like stocks, bonds, and mutual funds

 - Life insurance policies

 When someone passes away, their estate goes through a legal process known as probate.
 During this process, their assets are inventoried, debts are paid off, and the remaining assets are distributed to heirs or beneficiaries according to the deceased person’s will, or by law if there is no will.